-Whether you are looking to give your existing kitchen a face-lift, or are planning a full-scale kitchen refurbishment, choosing the exact colour and type of granite worktops for your kitchen, is an important decision for any homeowner to make.
-There are many granite worktops colours to choose from.
+Whether you are looking to give your existing kitchen a face-lift, or are planning a full-scale kitchen refurbishment, choosing the exact colour and type from a variety of worktops is an important decision for any homeowner to make.
+There are many granite kitchen worktops colours to choose from.
 That’s why at Marble Supreme we are always on hand to offer expert advice on a range of options and colours that could work with your individual kitchen designs and requirements.

 It is truly remarkable how different colours of granite can have such a varied impact on the look and feel of any kitchen space.
 Even the smallest of changes in the colour shades can make a big difference.
 We’ve gone ahead and put together a quick guide to help you on your way to choosing the right colour for your granite worktop.